Addressing the market’s needs

 FinTech has become one of the most attractive and fastest-growing markets for start-ups.
 Though the sector is starting to show signs of a slowdown in the US, European FinTech start-up deals rose 11% in 2016, raising a total of €1.04 billion in funding.
 On top of that, the European Commission is considering the creation of a special regime to attract FinTech companies and help the region compete globally on this promising new market.

-Aware of this growing trend and committed to continuously improving and strengthening its support for tech entrepreneurs, imec is introducing a new offering in its incubation program for start-ups active in that market.
-The FinTech, InsurTech & Cyber Security special track – supported by ING and B-Hive – makes imec.istart the only incubation initiative in Flanders and Brussels to specifically address these sectors.
+Aware of this growing trend and committed to continuously improving and strengthening its support for tech entrepreneurs, imec is introducing a new offering in its acceleration program for start-ups active in that market.
+The FinTech, InsurTech & Cyber Security special track – supported by ING and B-Hive – makes imec.istart the only acceleration initiative in Flanders and Brussels to specifically address these sectors.

 FinTech is an umbrella term for new technologies that are disrupting traditional financial services, including mobile payments, money transfers, loans, fundraising, and asset management.
 It covers a diverse array of business models, and technologies, with start-ups generally falling into several key verticals, which include InsurTech, crowdfunding, blockchain technology, payment tech or wealth management, among others.

 With Venture Capital-backed FinTech companies having raised $12.7 billion (worldwide) across 836 deals in 2016, the sector is likely to continue growing, as FinTech influences not just the financial services sector, but essentially every business the financial services industry deals with.